julienherrero/awesome-list/README.md

 - [hbb20/AndroidCountryPicker](https://github.com/hbb20/AndroidCountryPicker) - Android Country Picker is a Kotlin-first, flexible and powerful Android library that allows to integrate Country Picker with just a few lines.
 - [hexagontk/codecv](https://github.com/hexagontk/codecv) - Manage your resume as structured data: CV format specification and tools to manage CV documents.
 - [hexascribe/chatbot-builder](https://github.com/hexascribe/chatbot-builder) - ChatBot Builder is a kotlin compose multiplatform library that you can seamlessly customize the Chat UI to match the look and feel of your application, while also having the ability to define specific instructions for the bot's behavior.
-- [hi-manshu/Charty](https://github.com/hi-manshu/Charty) - Chart Library built using Jetpack Compose and is highly customizable.
-Now with Kotlin Multiplatform (KMP) support!
+- [hi-manshu/charty](https://github.com/hi-manshu/charty) - Weave data into enchanting Jetpack Compose graphs—no potions required! 📜🔮
-- [hi-manshu/Kalendar](https://github.com/hi-manshu/Kalendar) - Kalendar is a powerful and customizable calendar library for Android applications.
-It provides a flexible and intuitive way to display and interact with calendars in your app.
-With Kalendar, you can easily render calendar views, handle date selection, pagination, and range selection, and customize the layout to match your app's design.
+- [hi-manshu/kalendar](https://github.com/hi-manshu/kalendar) - Kalendar is no ordinary library — it’s the Elder Wand of calendar components, crafted for Compose (now with KMP support) sorcerers who demand both power and elegance.
+With the flick of your wrist (or a few lines of Kotlin), you conjure a magical, interactive calendar that bends to your will.
+With Kalendar, your app becomes as organized as Hermione
 - [hieuwu/android-groceries-store](https://github.com/hieuwu/android-groceries-store) - A Groceries Store app with basic order flow. 🍕 Help you learn modern Android development skills in real production environment. ❤️
 - [hitanshu-dhawan/McCompose](https://github.com/hitanshu-dhawan/McCompose) - :hamburger:ㅤA McDonald’s app built with Jetpack Compose
 - [hoc081098/FlowExt](https://github.com/hoc081098/FlowExt) - FlowExt | Kotlinx Coroutines Flow Extensions | Kotlinx Coroutines Flow Extensions.
 Extensions to the Kotlin Flow library | kotlin-flow-extensions | Coroutines Flow Extensions | Kotlin Flow extensions | kotlin flow extensions | Flow extensions